NelsoNave/family-event/wiki/API-announcements.md

 ### Description

 Send notification emails to guests.
-Update isSent flag to true. (only host can update)
+Update isEmailSent flag to true. (only host can update)

 ### Response